 'It is evident from the fact that Paul used the definite article 'the last trump' that he expected the Corinthians to know what he was talking about.
 The only knowledge they would have of trumpets are those spoken of in the Old Testament, especially those of the Feast of Trumpets.
 The last trump refers to the Feast of Trumpets and the Jewish practice of blowing trumpets at this feast each year.
 During the ceremony there are a series of short trumpet sounds concluding with one long trumpet blast which is called the Tekiah Gedolah, the great trumpet blast.
 This is what Paul means by the last trump.
 As such, it says nothing concerning the timing of the rapture; only that the rapture, whenever it occurs, will fulfil the feast of trumpets.'

 In another article by Fructenbaum he writes:

-that he was again speaking of the fulfillment of the Jewish feasts just as he had
+So I believe that will help.
+In makes perfect sense in it's context that Paul was writing to the Corinthians about something that they were aware off and that he was again speaking of the fulfillment of the Jewish feasts just as he had earlier in the book.

 One last thing... there are several 'mysteries' in the New Testament - some of which you have mentioned.
 Remember that a mystery is something 'hidden for long ages past, but now revealed and made known.'
 (Rom 16:25-26) The mystery in 1 Cor 15:51-52 is that some believers will not die (spoken of as 'sleep') but will be changed in the twinkling of an eye.
 This is the truth not revealed before but now made known.All the best